Twins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Louie Varland takes the mound for the Minnesota Twins on Wednesday at Guaranteed Rate Field against Andrew Vaughn and the Chicago White Sox.
-First pitch is at 7:10 PM ET for the second game of a three-game series.
+Pablo Lopez gets the start for the Minnesota Twins on Thursday at Guaranteed Rate Field against Yasmani Grandal and the Chicago White Sox.
+First pitch is at 2:10 PM ET.

-The White Sox are favored in this one, at -140, while the underdog Twins have +115 odds to play spoiler.
-The over/under for the contest is set at 8 runs.
+The Twins are favored in this one, at -140, while the underdog White Sox have +115 odds to play spoiler.
+The over/under is 8 runs for this game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.